rajarameshvarma/coepi-backend-aws/README.md

-# CoEpi Server on AWS
+# TCN Server on AWS

 This repo contains server and infrastructure code for deploying and running CoEpi Cloud API on AWS.